shrinivask007/real-estate-app/README.md

 # 🏡 Real Estate App
 A Real Estate App built using Expo (React Native) with Supabase as the backend and a SQL database.
 This app allows users to sign up, log in, explore properties, add properties, like them, and manage their profiles efficiently.

-## 📱 Features
-1. ✅ User Authentication: Sign Up and Login functionality using Supabase Auth.
-2. ✅ Home Tab: Displays a list of properties as cards.
-Tap on any property to view its detailed page.
-3. ✅ Add Property Tab: Add new properties with relevant details.
-Property is stored securely in the database.
-4. ✅ Like Tab: Displays the properties that the user has liked.
-Shown in the same card layout as the Home tab.
-5. ✅ Profile Page: Manage user profile details and preferences.

-## 🛠️ Tech Stack
-- Frontend: React Native (Expo)
-- Backend: Supabase
-- Database: SQL
-- Authentication: Supabase Auth

-## 📸 Screenshots

 ## 📸 Screenshots

 <table>